Pamela Polland: Solo artist

-Her emergence as a solo artist began with the self-written album "Pamela Polland", which appeared on Columbia Records in 1972.
-Owing to changes of personnel at Columbia, Polland's follow-up album, "Have You Heard The One About The Gas Station Attendant?"
-(1973), recorded in London with producer Gus Dudgeon and featuring guest appearances from Joan Armatrading, as well as several members of Elton John's band and renowned arranger Paul Buckmaster, was shelved.
-Her next solo album was not to be until 1995's "Heart of the World", which combined her pop and jazz leanings with New Age sensibilities.
-The album, produced by Gary Malkin (Graceful Passages), also sported guest spots from Kenny Loggins, Bonnie Raitt, The Byrds' Chris Hillman, as well as Mike Marshall and several other well recorded musicians.
+Her emergence as a solo artist began with the self-titled album Pamela Polland, which appeared on Columbia Records in 1972.
+Her follow-up album, Have You Heard The One About The Gas Station Attendant?
+(1973) was recorded in London with producer Gus Dudgeon and featured guest appearances from Joan Armatrading, as well as several members of Elton John's band and his arranger Paul Buckmaster.
+After the dismissal of her A&R manager Clive Davis from Columbia, the album was shelved.

-Public interest in the Epic/Columbia years was reawakened from 2003 onwards, when "The Gentle Soul" was reissued on CD in America.
-This was followed by Japanese reissues of "The Gentle Soul" as well as "Pamela Polland".
-Subsequently, both albums, along with "Heart Of The World", were made available on iTunes.
-The "Pamela Polland" album is also part of the Pandora internet radio library.
+Her next solo album, Heart of the World, was released in 1995, and produced by Gary Malkin with contributions from Kenny Loggins, Bonnie Raitt, Chris Hillman, as well as Mike Marshall.

-The unreleased 1973 Columbia album, believed to be an artistic triumph, has been referred to by Polland as "some of my best work".
-It saw its first release in March 2019 when the BGO label released a CD compiling that album and Polland's 1972 debut.
+Public interest in the Epic/Columbia years was reawakened from 2003 onwards, when The Gentle Soul album was reissued on CD in America.
+This was followed by several re-issues as well as the unreleased 1973 Columbia album, which appeared in March 2019.

 Melba Rounds

-The unfortunate events at Columbia Records that curtailed Polland's first solo career prompted a change of direction, and – in the mid-seventies – she resumed activities under the name Melba Rounds.
-The fictional Melba Rounds was a bawdy and lubricious blues and jazz madam whose repertoire spanned the 1920s to the 1940s.
-Polland's "Melba Rounds Show" proved a hit in San Francisco, and was noted for its exuberance, extravagant costumes and dancers.
-The Melba Rounds Show demonstrated the breadth of Polland's stylistic repertoire and spawned a ten-year stint for her as principal vocalist with The Golden Age jazz band.
+The events at Columbia Records which curtailed Polland's first solo career prompted a change of direction, and in the mid-1970s, she began to perform under the name Melba Rounds.
+Inspired by the blues and jazz repertoire from the 1920s to the 1940s, she performed around the San Francisco area with a vaudeville act.
+During the same period she featured as the principal vocalist with The Golden Age jazz band.